Boeing B-47 Stratojet: Engines and performance

 During the late 1940s, the bomber was hailed as the fastest of its class in the world.
 The first prototypes were fitted with General Electric J35 turbojets, the production version of the TG-180, with 3970 lbf of thrust.
 Early jet engines did not develop good thrust at low speeds, so to assist take off when heavily loaded, the B-47 had provisions for fitting solid-fuel rocket-assisted takeoff (RATO) rockets, each generating roughly 1000 lbf of static thrust.
 Early aircraft had mounts for nine RATO units built into each side of the rear fuselage, arranged in three rows of three bottles.
 Most of the space within the upper fuselage was taken up by self-sealing fuel tanks, the wing having been deemed unsuitable for storing fuel.

 The performance of the Model 450 was projected to be so good that the bomber would be as fast as fighters then on the drawing board; thus the only defensive armament was to be a tail turret with two .50 in (12.7 mm) AN/M2 Browning machine guns, which would in principle be directed by an automatic fire-control system.
 The two XB-47s were neither fitted with combat equipment nor tail turrets as they were engineering and flight test aircraft only.
 The total bombload capacity was to be 25000 lb.
 Production aircraft were to be equipped with modern electronics for navigation, bombing, countermeasures and turret fire control.
 Navigation was more difficult than on earlier aircraft due to the higher speed involved.

+Boeing Aircraft Maintenance & Development (1956) Official Boeing B-47 and B-52 promotional film reel.

 One problem with the aircraft was that at higher altitudes, where the pure turbojet engines could produce good fuel economy, the wing was very compromised.
 At the top of the B-47's envelope, about 35000 ft, it was in "coffin corner".
 That means that at this level, which produced the most range at most weights due to fuel consumption, there was an envelope of 5 kn between maximum mach and stall speed.
 For the B-47 to cross the Atlantic Ocean, it had to be flown this high.
 Due to its rudimentary autopilot, the pilot had to leave it turned off and spend up to eight hours diligently monitoring the airspeed and adjusting the throttles to avoid going into a stall.
 For perspective, a modern Boeing 757 has over 50 kn of difference at even a very heavy weight at 41000 ft.
 Fuel capacity was enormous, at 17000 usgal, more than triple the 5000 usgal on the B-29 Superfortress, and meant that maintaining fuel trim to ensure a stable center of gravity was a critical copilot duty.